When was Theodore Roosevelt born?

 Memorializing and remembering Teddy Roosevelt.

-There are two lasting memorials to Theodore Roosevelt that stand out, and that are completely different from each other.
+There are two lasting memorials to Theodore Roosevelt that stand out and are entirely different from each other.
 The first is the inclusion of Roosevelt in the Mount Rushmore Memorial.
 This memorial was created in 1927 to honor past presidents.
 Roosevelt takes pride of place beside Washington, Jefferson, and Lincoln.
-While the decision may have had a lot to do with timing and his fairly recent death, many would argue that he would still make the cut today.
+While the decision may have had a lot to do with timing and his reasonably recent death, many would argue that he would still cut it today.

 The other is the Teddy Bear.
-This classic stuffed animal got its name from Theodore Roosevelt, whose nickname was Teddy.
+This classic stuffed animal got its name from Theodore Roosevelt, Teddy’s nickname.
 The story is that Roosevelt was out on a hunting trip when he found that others in his party had tortured and tied up a bear for him to shoot.
 He called the idea unsportsmanlike and refused.
-This sense of regard for the bear lead to the creation of Teddy’s Bears and the name Teddy remains a colloquial reminder of the president and his stance on the natural world.
+This sense of regard for the bear lead to the creation of Teddy’s Bears and the name Teddy remains an everyday reminder of the president and his stance on the natural world.

 Theodore Roosevelt lived a short but adventurous life that would shape the landscape of the US.